 Practical Action Consulting: Latin America

 PAC LA undertakes projects of varying levels of complexity and duration, according to the clients’ needs.
 We work in partnership with and for NGOs, development agencies, government departments, research institutions, community groups and the private sector.
-To date, PAC LA’s consultancies have ranged from short projects of 1-3 month’s duration to large-scale, multi-country and multi-theme projects spanning three years.

-Knowledge and communications
+Knowledge Management and South-South Exchange

 Evidence and Lessons from Latin America (ELLA)